-$\mbox{'UK'}$ Geographic segment where Barclays operates comprising the UK.
+'UK' Geographic segment where Barclays operates comprising the

-'UK Bank levy' A levy that applies to UK banks, building societies and the UK operations of foreign banks from 1 January 2011.
-The levy is payable based on a percentage of the chargeable equity and liabilities of the bank as at the balance sheet date starting with the 31 December 2011 balance sheet.
+'UK Bank levy' A levy that applies to UK banks, building societies and the UK operations of foreign banks.
+The levy is payable based on a percentage of the chargeable equity and liabilities of the bank on its balance sheet date.

-'UK Retail and Business Banking (UK RBB)' Is a leading UK high street bank providing current account and savings products and Woolwich branded mortgages.
+'UK Retail and Business Banking (UK RBB)' A leading UK high street bank providing current account and savings products and Woolwich branded mortgages.
 UK RBB also provides unsecured loans, protection products and general insurance as well as banking and money transmission services to small and medium enterprises.